ablab/HORmon/README.md

 * `toy8/HORs.tsv` -- HORs description
 * `toy8/HORdecomposition.tsv` -- HORs decomposition

+***Note***: *HORmon should be launch on each centromere independantly.
+This is the current limitation of HORmon, in the case of running HORmon on all centromeres simultaneously, we cannot guarantee adequate results.*

 ## CentromereArchitect

 CentromereArchitect (early version of HORmon), as it is described in the paper, is available at the branch [centromere-architect](https://github.com/ablab/centromere-architect/tree/centromere-architect).